-I was reading a post the other day on Reddit titled: Day 715 of living in Maine.
-Starting to feel (somewhat) accepted by the Mainer neighbors.
-It got me thinking how long does it take for neighbors in rural neighborhoods to accept a new person or family in town?
+I was reading a post the other day on Reddit titled “Day 715 of living in Maine.”
+I am starting to feel (somewhat) accepted by the Mainer neighbors.
+It got me thinking: How long does it take for neighbors in rural neighborhoods to accept a new person or family in town?

-I know from first-hand experience that it does take a lot of time to get to know people in a new rural area.
-Or rather for people to WANT to get to know YOU.
+I know from first-hand experience that it does take a lot of time to get to know people in a new rural area—or rather, for people to want to get to know you.

 Give Then Time To Get To Know You